GSA/digitalgov.gov/content/guides/accessibility-for-teams/visual-design.md

 ## Color and Contrast

+**Why it’s important**: Esther has low vision and needs content to have enough contrast to read it.

 ### Steps to take
 - Provide good contrast.
 Make sure the contrast between the text and background is greater than or equal to 4.5:1 for small text and 3:1 for large text.
   - Test your color palette for accessible combinations with [Accessible Color Palette Builder](https://toolness.github.io/accessible-color-matrix/) or [Contrast Grid](http://contrast-grid.eightshapes.com/).